thanosshawn/desiverse/README.md

 **Supabase:**
 1. Go to your Supabase project dashboard.
 2. Navigate to Project Settings > API.
 3. Find your Project URL and anon public key.
-Your Supabase storage URL will be derived from your project reference (e.g., `https://<your-project-ref>.supabase.co`).

 Your `.env.local` file should look like this: